equodev/equo-ide/plugin-maven/README.md

   - `equoIde -DdebugIde` blocks IDE startup and prints instructions to help you attach a remote debugger.
   - `equoIde -DuseAtomos=[true|false]` determines whether to use Atomos
 - `equo-ide:list` to debug IDE dependencies ([p2 multitool](../P2_MULTITOOL.md))

+## User plugins

+You can use the [`dev.equo.p2deps` gradle plugin](../plugin-gradle/README.md#user-plugins) to compile against p2 dependencies.
+We would love help porting this feature into the maven plugin, see [#54](https://github.com/equodev/equo-ide/issues/54).

 ## Limitations